 Every year, the Heritage Council seeks nominations for an individual or a group of people who have worked tirelessly to protect and promote heritage.

-The public are invited to nominate who they feel deserves the award by completing the Heritage Hero nomination form.
-Nominations close at 12 noon on Friday, 18th September.
+Members of the public are invited to nominate the person or group that they feel is most deserving of the award by completing the Heritage Hero nomination form.
+Nominations close at 12 noon on Monday, 20th September.

-“Ultimately, what makes a heritage hero is their relentlessly investment in heritage: it may be natural heritage, built heritage or in part of our intangible herniate, which comprises everything from skills to language and sport.”
+“Heritage Heroes are special people who have made a significant contribution to maintaining and promoting our heritage: it may be natural heritage, built heritage or our intangible heritage, which comprises everything from traditional skills to language and sport.”

-The heritage hero award is part of the National Heritage Awards, run annually to celebrate the outstanding projects and events from National Heritage Week.
+The heritage hero award is part of the National Heritage Awards, which takes place annually to celebrate the outstanding projects and events from National Heritage Week.

-National Heritage Week 2020 ran from 15 – 23 August, and comprised a mix of online, in person and community events and projects.
-In total, 854 projects and events took place around the country, with many communities celebrating local heritage, for the first time, as part of National Heritage Week.
+National Heritage Week 2021 ran from 14 – 22 August, and comprised a mix of online, in-person and community activities and projects.
+In total, over 1,000 projects and events took place around the country, with many communities celebrating local heritage, for the first time, as part of National Heritage Week.